Load PostgreSQL Sample Database

 - Choose the

-file of the sample database (likedvdrental.tar
+.tarfile of the sample database (likedvdrental.tar), and click Restore.

-Option 4: Using psql
+Option 4: Using psql with a Public Database

 Another option is to connect to publicly available PostgreSQL databases that contain sample data.